-Even though they like to eat, silverfish can go long time periods without eating.
+Even though they like to eat, silverfish can go long periods without eating.
 They also reproduce quickly and can live for several years.
 This means a few silverfish can quickly turn into an infestation of silverfish that can damage your home.

 If you’ve spotted a silverfish or lots of silverfish, it’s time to go into extermination mode.
 You can start by sealing up areas of your home where air, moisture, and pests can get in.

 You can also use dehumidifiers in areas like the basement to reduce the moisture silverfish love so much.

 If you have a large silverfish infestation, it may be worth using insecticides — or better yet, calling in an exterminator.
 But it’s important to note that insecticides won’t prove helpful if the environment has not been dealt with first (i.e doing your best to take the moisture out of a room).

 Insecticides with the following ingredients may prove helpful with a silverfish infestation:

 Because silverfish can go a long time without eating, setting out chemical bait traps won’t always have the desired effect.

 If you prefer more natural methods to deal with a silverfish infestation, there are a few options.

 - Clear out any dark, damp areas.
 This includes the area under the bathroom sink, any basement storage areas, etc.